-A 50th percentile male Hybrid III dummy (49 CFR 572 (E) with instrumented lower legs is positioned in the driver seat according to the Guidelines for Using the UMTRI ATD Positioning Procedure for ATD and Seat Positioning (Version V) (IIHS, 2004).
+A 50th percentile male Hybrid III dummy (49 C.F.R.
+572 [E], 1986) with instrumented lower legs is positioned in the driver seat according to the Guidelines for Using the UMTRI ATD Positioning Procedure for ATD and Seat Positioning (Version V) (IIHS, 2004).

-The dummy is equipped with feet and ankles described in the final rule incorporating Hybrid III dummy modifications (Docket 74-14 Notice 104; FR vol. 61, no. 249, pp. 67953-67962).
+The dummy is equipped with feet and ankles described in the final rule incorporating Hybrid III dummy modifications (61 Fed.
+Reg.
+67953, 1996).
 The feet have been further modified to include two accelerometers, and the ankles have been modified to prevent metal-to-metal contact that results from bottoming of the ankle bumper (Humanetics Innovative Solutions, Inc., part numbers 78051-653-H and 78051-654-H).